-When coding a document segment, you are attaching a segment of a text or image to a code in the “Document System.”
+When coding a document, you are attaching a segment of a text or image to a code in the “Code System”.
 MAXQDA also allows you to assign a weight score to each of these coded segments to indicate how important that particular coded segment is.
 It may be that certain coded segments represent a typical argument or theoretical concept that you want to be sure and hold on to.
 In this case, these segments are a sort of signpost.

 When you use MAXQDA for the first time, the default weight will be set to 0.
 This can be changed in two places in the program:

-- In the Preferences menu which you can access via the gear symbol in the top right corner of you window
+- In the main preferences which you can access via the gear symbol in the top right corner of the MAXQDA window.

 - In the status bar at the bottom of the screen, by clicking on the Default weight icon.
 A dialog window will appear where you can set a new default weight value.
 The current value is always visible in the status bar.